An amazing visual adventure…

 Eagle Spirit: A Tribute to Native High Steel Workers was finally presented in New York many months later.
 Many of the native dancers and singers who performed in the evening, in a darkened theater, with their drums and feathers, had spent their day working in the toxic dust and wreckage at Ground Zero.

-Eagle Spirit: A Tribute to Native High Steel Workers
+enter Eagle Spirit: A Tribute to Native High Steel Workers

 This collaboration between Mohawk dancer/ironworker Jerry McDonald, African-American modern dancer Jaan R. Freeman, and the poet Daniel Moore honors the Mohawk high steel workers who have built much of the New York skyline.
 This work combines Mohawk traditions with contemporary music and dance, bringing together the nimble steps required to walk on swaying beams 500 feet above the pavement with dance that is 1,000 years old.
 Guest artists include the Mohawk Singers, the Thunderbird Dancers, the Onondaga Nation Smoke Dancers, and the Akwesasne Women Singers.
 Mohawk Elder Tom Porter will open the program with ironworker stories and traditional teachings of the Longhouse.